Ficool

 "How are you feeling today?
 Think we can still go see the other side?" his father asked with a grin.

-Tuziku remembered the dream… and the incident from the night before.
+Tuziku suddenly remembered his strange dream… and the incident from the night before.

 After a moment of silence, he smiled.